openknowledge/jaxrs-versioning/README.md

         private String streetName;
         private String number;
     }

+With the Annotations @MovedFrom, @Added and @Removed the framework supports most of the use cases of backward-compatible interface development.
+For the more sophisticated cases an interface named Provider exists, that can be implemented to do the logic in java code.

 How to implement breaking changes?
 ==================================
+This framework has the concept to handle backward-compatible changes within one Java Class (see sample above) or a set of them.
-The framework supports breaking changes.
-Simply provide a class for every version and the framework will convert parameters and return values of your REST resources accordingly.
-You only have to specify the previous version via annotation.
+When you want to implement a breaking change (i.e. really remove an attribute), you have to switch to a different class and specify the version and the corresponding class of the previous version via annotation.

     @SupportedVersion(version = "v2", previous = StreetV1.class)
     public class Street {